aylei/kubectl-debug/README.md

 # Acknowledgement

-This project is a fork of [this project](https://github.com/aylei/kubectl-debug) which I think is no longer maintained (hence this fork).
+This project is a fork of [this project](https://github.com/aylei/kubectl-debug) which is no longer maintained (hence this fork).
 This project would not be here without the effort of [aylei contributors](https://github.com/aylei/kubectl-debug/graphs/contributors) and [this fork](https://github.com/JamesTGrant/kubectl-debug/graphs/contributors)